google/closure-templates/documentation/reference/functions.md

 The `unknownJsGlobal` function allows code compiled to the `jssrc` backend to access JavaScript global values outside of the normal support for globals.

-This function can only be used by the JavaScript backend in whitelisted files.
-When used the function must take a
-[string literal](expressions.md#string-literal) that contains some JS identifier reference.
+This function can only be used by the JavaScript backend.
+When used the function must take a [string literal](expressions.md#string-literal) that contains some JS identifier reference.

 ### `css([baseClass,] selector)` {#css}